 The removal script is very similar to the installation script.
 The information added by the installation script is removed and the init q command is executed.

-This case study is more complicated than the next one; see Modifying a File by Using the sed Class and a postinstall Script.
+This case study is more complicated than the next one; see Modifying a File Using the sed Class and a postinstall Script.
 Instead of providing two files, three are needed and the delivered /etc/inittab file is actually just a place holder containing a fragment of the entry to be inserted.
 This could have been placed into the i.inittab file except that the pkgadd command must have a file to pass to the i.inittab file.
 Also, the removal procedure must be placed into a separate file (r.inittab).
 While this method works fine, it is best reserved for cases involving very complicated installations of multiple files.
 See Modifying crontab Files During Installation.

-The sed program used in Modifying a File by Using the sed Class and a postinstall Script supports multiple package instances since the comment at the end of the inittab entry is based on package instance.
-The case study in Modifying a File by Using The build Class shows a more streamlined approach to editing /etc/inittab during installation.
+The sed program used in Modifying a File Using the sed Class and a postinstall Script supports multiple package instances since the comment at the end of the inittab entry is based on package instance.
+The case study in Modifying a File Using The build Class shows a more streamlined approach to editing /etc/inittab during installation.